 From GPs and orthodontists to surgeons and denturists, intraoral scanners have become an essential tool in the practice.
 Despite each specialism having its own needs, intraoral scanners have made workflows more efficient, and treatments more predictable and comfortable for patients.

 3Shape had the opportunity to speak with a GP and a surgeon from France about their TRIOS 4 intraoral scanners.
 TRIOS 4 has become a routine part of their daily work.

-Dr. Edouard Lanoiselée: “The monitoring functions of TRIOS 4 caught my attention during its presentation at IDS 2019.
+Dr. Edouard Lanoiselée: “The diagnostic and monitoring functions offered by TRIOS 4 and TRIOS Patient Monitoring caught my attention at IDS 2019.
 I find it essential to raise patient awareness not only about the actual treatment, but also about follow-up care.
 It is important for me to be able to lighten my busy schedule by seeing more patients for check-ups, rather than treatments.

 I find that the new scanner (TRIOS 4) is significantly faster.
 It makes it easier to scan all metal units.
 The tip heats up in just a few seconds – there is no waiting time, which is very helpful.
 I can also share the scanner with my colleague.
 She has her own TRIOS MOVE unit, I have mine, but we can quickly transfer the (wireless) scanner from one room to another after changing the tip.